What are the restricted and prohibited trading strategies at Pivex Funded?

-Modified on Sat, 7 Jun at 1:31 AM
+Modified on Wed, 24 Sep at 6:46 AM

 Below is a detailed explanation of these restricted and prohibited strategies, including definitions, examples, and the reasons behind these restrictions.

-Allowed Strategies at Pivex
+Prohibited Strategies at Pivex Funded

-[Allowed] News Trading (Restricted)
+[Restricted] News Trading

 Definition | Trading based on market-moving news events, such as economic reports or central bank announcements. |